sampanayak/ccfl-elastic/README.md

 So we summerize the work as follow:

 • Data cleaning using Python programming language
-• Develop config file for each index
+• Develop config file for each dataset to create index in Elasticsearch
 • Develop and optimize Big data pipelines using Logstash.
 • Generating Data Visualization and Dashboards using Kibana
 • Analyzing data from heterogeneous data sources such as querying multiple tables from Oracle, PostgreSQL databases.
 • Indexing, analyzing unstructured data with Elasticsearch, Logstash and Kibana.
 • Querying indexed data in Dev tool for Data Integration and Aggregation